 Living life on purpose means not staying stagnant--it’s about stretching your edges, learning new skills, and building on existing knowledge.
 Wayfinding Labs help you do just that.
 These 12-hour courses are where our community and college meet to nurture your constant growth.

 There are no anonymous lecture halls here.
 Instead, expert Lab leaders teach the “Wayfinding Way” in small group settings designed for lots of discussion and interaction.
 Learners of all ages join our full-time students for a rich mix of perspectives.

 Labs are 12-hour workshops that offer the chance to dive into a specific subject over the course of a weekend or several weeknights.
-All current Labs are listed below.

 with Jolie Guillebeau